Lydia-Strough/Lydia-Strough_Python_100DaysOfCode/Day1/README.md

-# Day 1 Log: Working with Variables in Python
+# Day 1 Log: Working with Variables in Python to Manage Data

 Welcome to my Day 1 log of the "100 Days of Code: The Complete Python Pro Bootcamp for 2023"!
 Today, I delved into the fundamentals of working with variables in Python, gaining valuable insights into managing data efficiently.
 Here's a summary of what I covered: